Does Keyword Density Still Matter for SEO

 However, keyword density in SEO is no longer a primary ranking signal as search engines have become more sophisticated.
 Search engines now analyze the semantic meaning and overall content topic rather than just counting keyword occurrences.

-- Keyword stuffing and over-optimizing content with keywords can be seen as spams by search engines and may result in a lower ranking or even a manual penalty.
+• Keyword stuffing and over-optimizing content with keywords can be seen as spam by search engines and may result in a lower ranking or even a manual penalty.

 While keyword research and strategic keyword placement still matter in modern SEO, keyword density in SEO alone should not be a ranking target.
 The relevance and quality of your content are now the most critical factors for achieving and maintaining high search rankings.

-By 2024, semantic search will be even more advanced.
+By 2026, semantic search will be even more advanced.
 Following these best practices gives search engines the information they need to understand your content and rank it higher in results for your target keywords and key phrases.
-But don’t sacrifice readability and quality to stuff in more keywords—a natural inclusion of important terms is best.
+But don’t sacrifice readability and quality to stuff in more keywords, a natural inclusion of important terms is best.
 Focus on natural language, synonyms, and answering user questions to stay ahead of the curve.

 How to Check Keyword Density